 Employment at Ambleside

-If you become an Ambleside teacher, you embark on a unique journey.
-You won’t be spending your evenings correcting endless worksheets or your days doling out stickers or demerits to apathetic children, or your time bucking up against an uncaring bureacracy.
+If you become an Ambleside teacher or employee, you embark on a unique journey.
+You won’t be spending your evenings correcting endless worksheets or your days doling out stickers or demerits to apathetic children, or your time bucking up against an uncaring bureaucracy.
 Instead, you will be training children in habits that will support them for their whole lives, and you will be facilitating their meeting with rich texts and life-giving ideas.
 You will be a fellow-learner, but one who demonstrates gentle authority as you mentor young people into a love of learning.

 If you have an active, daily commitment to Jesus Christ and share His heart for children, if you have a love for learning and reading, if you have experience with children submitting willingly to your leadership, and a growing passion for the Ambleside philosophy, we would love to hear from you.

 Experience in the position you are applying for, classroom, teacher’s certification and a major in an academic subject from a liberal arts program is preferred.
 A Bachelor’s Degree is required.

 NON-DISCRIMINATION POLICY: Ambleside School admits students of any race, color, national and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 Ambleside School does not discriminate on the basis of race, color, age, sex, national or ethnic origin in administration of its educational policies, admissions policies, hiring policies, scholarship and financial aid programs, and athletic and other school-administered programs.

 Full-Time and Part-Time Teachers

 Ambleside School of Colorado accepts instructor applications throughout the year.
 If you are interested in teaching at Ambleside School of Colorado, we invite you to apply.
 You will be contacted by the hiring coordinator for available opportunities.